 Strawberry jalapeño jam is such a perfect mix of fruity, spicy, and sweet.
-It’s perfect as a holiday jam to keep that party on its toes.
+It’s great as a holiday jam to keep that party on its toes.
 Try it mixed with cream cheese for a delicious spread.
 Don’t be afraid, too, to make this a daily driver for some wicked PB & Js and toast.

 Prep to preserve